CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence: Introduction

 It is worth noting that introducing decentralization may slow down the algorithmic convergence as the network size grows when compared to the centralized master-worker architecture \cite{pu2020asymptotic}.
 Therefore, an important question arises when considering decentralized optimization with communication compression, that is, \textit{can a compressed decentralized (stochastic) gradient method achieve similar convergence rate compared to its centralized counterpart?} Such a question has been answered positively in \cite{tang2018communication} first with several works following \cite{chocosgd,koloskova2019decentralized,singh2022sparq,singh2021squarm,vogels2020practical}.
 However, these methods are all variants of DSGD which suffer from the data heterogeneity \cite{nedic2009distributed,pu2021sharp,lian2017can}.
 As a result, significant amount of transient times are often required for achieving comparable convergence rate with centralized SGD.

 In this paper, we consider a novel method for solving Problem \eqref{eq:P}, termed ``compressed exact diffusion algorithm with adaptive stepsizes (CEDAS)", which is adapted from EXTRA \cite{shi2015extra}, exact diffusion \cite{yuan2018exact} and the LEAD algorithm \cite{liu2021linear}.
-We analyze CEDAS under an unbiased compression operator for both smooth strongly convex objective functions and smooth nonconvex objective functions.
+We analyze CEDAS under an unbiased compression operator for both smooth strongly convex objective functions and smooth nonconvex objective functions { without any data heterogeneity assumptions}.
 We are able to show that under both scenarios, the CEDAS method enjoys linear speedup similar to a centralized SGD method without communication compression.
-In particular, the performance of CEDAS outperforms the state-of-the-art algorithms in terms of the transient time (with respect to the graph specifics) to achieve the convergence rate of centralized SGD.
+In particular, the performance of CEDAS outperforms the state-of-the-art algorithms in terms of the transient time to achieve the convergence rate of centralized SGD.
 These results suggest that CEDAS benefits from both communication compression and decentralization better than the existing algorithms.